chionger/3.-First-Full-Stack---Flask/index.md

 # INTRODUCTION

-### This project is done in collaboration with a group of NYP students as part of their effort to develope a prototype to demonstrate the efficiency brough about by digitisation.
+### This project is done in collaboration with a group of NYP students as part of their effort to develope a prototype to demonstrate the efficiency brought about by digitisation.

 # INTEGRATED PATIENT CENTRIC HEADBOARD DISPLAY